 My Elmer was WA9HFB Ed Keuper (SK).
 He was a 6 Meter ham.
 I remember the nights that I went over to his shack for those elusive openings.
-His Hallicrafter receiver with the Amico converter.
-The best was his home brew AM transmitter on a 3 foot rack.
+His Hallicrafter receiver with the Amico converter with his home brew AM transmitter on a 3 foot rack.
 This was in the early 60's.
 I was young and I let the experience slip by, high school, girls, and sports took over my interest.
 It took the Navy to teach me the code.
 I finally got my license in 1966 - WA9USD.

 I was home on leave from the US Navy with only a day left before I had to return to base when my ticket came in the mail.
 I made a few QSOs with great excitement.
 My first radio set was a Knight Kit T60 with the Knight Kit R-100A receiver.
 The antenna was a 130-foot wire that looked like a Windom.
 I switched the wire feed line between the receiver and transmitter by using an alligator clip attached to a screwdriver.
 The screwdriver was stuck into the center hole of the coax connectors in each rig.
 Yes, I was really new at this Ham radio stuff!
 The real thrill .... the mystique of radio......you know what I mean that is why I love my ham radio hobby.